Every Gifted Mind Deserves to Be Understood

 At what age should my child be for a gifted assessment?

-Most children are assessed between the ages of 5 and 12, though it depends on the purpose of the assessment.
+Most children are assessed between the ages of 4 and 12, though it depends on the purpose of the assessment.
 Some schools or programs have specific age requirements, while others are more flexible.
-If you’re unsure whether it’s the right time, you can talk to a specialist who will guide you based on your child’s development and learning needs.
+If you’re unsure whether it’s the right time, you can book a consultation with a psychologist who will guide you based on the reasons you are looking into a gifted assessment.

 Will this help with applying to gifted programs?

 Yes.
-Many families request a gifted assessment in Calgary or elsewhere in Alberta to support school applications.
-Programs like Westmount Charter School or G.A.T.E. often require cognitive testing or IQ evaluation.
-We can tailor the assessment to meet those specific requirements and help ensure you have the right documentation
+Many families request a gifted assessment in Alberta to support school applications.
+Programs like Westmount Charter School or G.A.T.E. require cognitive testing or IQ evaluation.
+We can tailor the assessment to meet those specific requirements and help ensure you have the right documentation.

 What if my child is already struggling in school?